 direct contact with the wisdom and thought of the classical and medieval authors

-In conclusion, learning Latin improves not only study skills, but knowledge of ancient history and culture as well.
+In conclusion, learning Latin improves not only study skills, but the knowledge of ancient history and culture as well.

 National Latin Exam Awards